Wednesday, 31 May 2023

 May 29 Cagliari – and so our tour of Sardinia and Corsica was launched

-This morning, the first full day of our tour, we were picked up by a little road train which chugged and clattered us to the top of one of its seven steep hills - well the one we tackled was steep!
-Next morning, the first day of our tour, we were picked up by a little road train which chugged and clattered us to the top of one of its seven steep hills - well the one we tackled was steep!
+This morning, the first full day of our tour, we were picked up by a little road train which chugged and clattered us to the top of one of Cagliari's seven steep hills - well the one we tackled was steep!
 Led by a local historian guide, we had a stimulating tour of the National Archaeological Museum but there was simply not enough time to do it justice - this small island’s history dates back over 8000 years.
 When we finally emerged into the sunlight, we picked our way back down the hill on foot.
 Our first taste of ancient Cagliari was marvellous - we strolled through the old walled city which spills down the side of this steep bastion to an imposing cathedral and on to the Bastione di Saint Remy with its expansive views over the bays and distant mountains.

-Giant stone men origins of which are unknown
+Giant stone men, the origins of which are unknown

 Cathedral of Santa Maria di Castello